Updated: January 2021.

 Pray for believers, who we could train to begin doing some of the same things we have been doing, especially in relation to sharing Christ through sharing about biblical creation and observing the created heavens (the subjects of our two primary downloadable courses).
 In the meantime, we will be doing most of the training ourselves (Roland and Faylene Beard).

-Pray for translation assistance for our materials so they can be distributed to people groups of other nations.
+Pray for translation assistance for our educational materials on biblical creation so they can be distributed to people groups of other nations.
 If we get translations of the biblical creation course, for instance, then we can construct free APPs to distribute the material where it is logistically and financially impossible to do with standard printed or ebook versions.

 When we say “GO” we mean going yourself or possibly going with us.
 Several things, however, must be understood.
 As a matter of policy, we support indigenous mission work because we believe local people from an area are the best possible answers to practical and spiritual needs.
 With this in view, we work alongside IFL staff in the Philippines and only with their invitation.
 We are not able to assist any other groups at this time but pray about needs as we come in contact with them.
 Do you want to visit and be at IFL for a period of time?
 Consider the following: